 With this round, most BPO-KPO offerings can now be treated as intermediaries under GST regulations and be taxed below GST.
-Through the Circular, CBIC has attempted to offer clarifications on applicability of the concept of ‘middleman offerings’, and its consequent remedy under GST for Information Technology enabled Services (‘ITeS’), Back Office Support services and so on.
+Through the Circular, CBIC has attempted to clarify the applicability of the concept of ‘middleman offerings’ and its consequent remedy under GST for Information Technology enabled Services (‘ITeS’), Back Office Support services, etc.

-It has been emphasized that a provider of provider might now not be handled as an intermediary, if offerings are being supplied on his very own account, notwithstanding him qualifying as an agent/ dealer.
-Further, the Government has tested diverse scenarios, wherein a provider of ITeS positioned in India materials offerings for and on behalf of a client placed overseas, to clarify its treatment below GST and damaged it down into 3 situations.
+It has been emphasized that a provider of provider might now not be handled as an intermediary if offerings are being supplied on his very own account, notwithstanding his qualifying as an agent/ dealer.
+Further, the Government has tested diverse scenarios, wherein a provider of ITeS positioned in India materials offerings for and on behalf of a client placed overseas, to clarify its treatment below GST and damage it into three situations.

 Scenario 1: